jukrb0x/Dimoji/README.md

 🪀🪀
      ✒️
 ```
+This is just the first phrase, our vision is uniting all different sets of emoji into one Dimoji.
+We will start with _Diklang_ and the design of dimojis.
+Following the principle of creativity, this will be like open world games.

 ## Framework
 We will need powerful weapons to make Dimoji possible, here we are with some primitive names.
 - Diklang, a programming (or markup) language to create Dimoji and it's derivatives.